Closing Costs vs. Non-Allowable Fees on a VA Loan

 Your lender is required to provide you with a Loan Estimate, which outlines the exact fees you need to pay at closing.
 Except for the VA funding fee, all closing costs must be paid at closing and may not be financed into your loan.

 The Department of Veterans Affairs (VA) allows lenders to charge borrowers an origination fee.
 It can be a flat fee or the sum of many loan-related fees.
-Your lender can only charge you one percent, and that one percent will cover the cost of processing, underwriting, and originating your loan.
+Your lender can only charge you 1%, and that 1% will cover the cost of processing, underwriting, and originating your loan.
 So if you’re looking to finance a $300,000 home, the most a lender can charge you is $3,000.

 Minimizing closing costs is one of the most significant benefits when using a VA home loan.
 That’s why the VA loan program includes non-allowable fees (fees that can't be charged on a VA loan), such as: